-Rachel Mann works with a team of lawyers to counsel publicly and privately held companies on executive compensation and employee benefits issues.
-Rachel handles complex matters involving equity and incentive compensation, employment, retention and severance arrangements, Employee Retirement Income Security Act (ERISA) compliance, and qualified retirement, pension, and health and welfare plans.
-She frequently publishes on the intersection of ERISA and environmental, social, and governance (ESG) issues and regulations, and actively participates in and authors client communications for the firm’s ESG & Sustainability Advisory Working Group.
+Rachel Mann counsels publicly and privately held companies on employee benefits and executive compensation issues.
+Rachel handles complex matters involving Employee Retirement Income Security Act (ERISA) compliance and preemption; qualified retirement, pension, and health and welfare plans; equity and incentive compensation; and employment, retention, and severance arrangements.
+She frequently publishes on ERISA and state law issues related to environmental, social, and governance (ESG) investing, provides ESG-related legal counseling, and authors ESG thought leadership through the firm’s ESG and sustainability advisory practice.

 Rachel provides advice to clients in the education, healthcare, and financial industries regarding their obligations under Title I of ERISA, including compliance with ERISA's fiduciary responsibility provisions and prohibited transaction rules.
 She advises clients regarding ERISA fiduciary duties in the management or administration of defined contribution plans (including 401(k) plans, profit sharing plans, and ESOPs), defined benefit plans, and welfare plans.
 Rachel also provides counsel to clients on questions of ERISA preemption of state law.